 With her two young children in tow and a dream, she started Lauren Johnson Studio in her pop-up garage studio in Waterbury, VT.

-After several years living in Vermont and a deeper love of art and nature, Lauren relocated back to Philadelphia with her husband, children, and dog.
+After several years living in Vermont and a deeper love of art and nature, Lauren relocated back to Philadelphia in 2018 with her husband, children, and dog.
 The last time her family was there was when her son was born and working at the University of Pennsylvania Health System in Talent Acquisition and getting her MS in Organizational Development and Leadership.
 Life was surely different this time around.